 Sometimes powers “otherwise provided by law” can be found in a municipality’s charter.
 Charters may contain different or additional provisions dealing with the operations of the council and the mayor’s role.
 For example, Greensboro’s charter specifically authorizes the mayor and the mayor pro tem to execute contracts, deeds and other documents on behalf of the city.
 While this is the practice in many jurisdictions, it’s not a power the mayor has unless it has been delegated by the board, or is specified in a charter provision like the one in Greensboro.
 It’s important for mayors and council members to familiarize themselves with their municipal charters, and to identify and follow any charter provisions that modify the general law.

 In addition to the general authority described above, several statutes specifically call for the mayor to take certain actions, such as filing maps of annexations, or making appointments, such as to a hospital authority or housing authority.
-The mayor also has the power, along with others listed in the relevant statutes, to call special meetings of the council and to declare a state of emergency.
+The mayor also has the power, along with others listed in the relevant statutes, to call special meetings of the council.

 Developing and defining the respective roles of mayors and council members can be challenging, but it is an important step in establishing effective working relationships among the members of the governing body.
 Two resources available from the School of Government to help local governments with these issues are:

-Suggested Rules of Procedure for a City Council, by Fleming Bell, and
+Suggested Rules of Procedure for a City Council, Fourth Edition, by Trey Allen and

 Leading Your Governing Board: A Guide for Mayors and County Board Chairs, by Vaughn Upshaw.